juliamajkowski/JuliaMajkowskiIT1025/Lab5/readme.md

 The wireless mesh topology is the most beneficial of the toplogies because it removes the failure that can occur when wired connections are involved such as in the infrastructure toplogy.
 If a part of the wired network failed then the wireless part of it would not be able to connect.
 ### Network Design
 The topology displayed by the diagram is a wireless mesh topology consisting of two computers and a printer each connected to a wireless access point which then connect to a router to create the wireless network.
+### NSA/CSS
+The NSA plays a large role in cybersecurity for the U.S. They provide education, products and services, technical guidance and advisories, and threat intelligence and assesments  that are available to whoever may need it.
+They provide support, knowledge and assistance to the military cryptology community through the CSS.